r1mikey/research-unix-v7/README.md

   7f
   quit
 ```
-After changing the partition type you will need to eject and reinsert the disk:
+After changing the partition type you will need to eject and reinsert the disk (ignore the dire warnings about rebooting):
 ```
 diskutil eject disk2
 ```